jolespin/leviathan/README.md

 # Leviathan
 `Leviathan` is a fast, memory-efficient, and scalable taxonomic and pathway profiler for next generation sequencing (genome-resolved) metagenomics and metatranscriptomics.  `Leviathan` is powered by `Salmon` and `Sylph` in the backend.

+## License Notice

+You may have noticed that I have switched the code-based from public/private a few times.  *NewAtlantis Labs* is ending operations so I am coordinating with *NewAtlantis Labs* legal team to finalize license details for various assets including Leviathan.
+Please feel free to use for any academic usage but the details for commercial usage have not been finalized yet.
+These details should be finalized within the next month.
+Apologies for any inconvenience.
+For any questions, please feel free to contact me at jol.espinoz@gmail.com

 ## Install

 ```